gezielelyon/node-send-tts/README.md

 # NodeJs API to send TTS

-This is a NodeJs API to monitor servers's status and send TTS (text to speech) when something wrong occur
+This is a NodeJs API to monitor servers's status and send TTS (text to speech) when something wrong occur.